 Recent Contributions to PracticeUpdate:

-- Associations of Dietary Cholesterol or Egg Consumption With Incident Cardiovascular Disease and Mortality
+- Association of Optimism With Cardiovascular Events and All-Cause Mortality